Nooravathu Naal: Legacy

 Sathyaraj's performance as a psychopathic killer received acclaim and made him popular among audiences.
 Nooravathu Naal became a milestone in Tamil cinema, with regards to "scene construction".
 The serial killers Auto Shankar and Jayaprakash were inspired by the film to commit murders.
 Sangeetha Devi Dundoo of The Hindu in her review of the Telugu film Tripura (2015) said that the idea of hiding corpses inside a wall is inspired from Nooravathu Naal.
+Following Vijayakanth's death in 2023, Film Companion included the film in their list "7 Vijayakanth Films That Left an Indian Cinema Legacy".